 4 Depending on the nature of the change, it may be also appropriate for the relevant PAU to consult affected students directly (either in addition to, or instead of, circulation to the Guild of Students).
-PAUs may contact Registry (via legislationgueries@contacts.bham.ac.uk) for advice on the most appropriate course of action.
+PAUs may contact Registry (via legislationqueries@contacts.bham.ac.uk) for advice on the most appropriate course of action.

-- .5 The University should consider and respond to the document, addressing the concerns within the students' feedback.
+- .4 Student responses to the consultation will be collated by the University as one coherent document and circulated to the Guild.
+The collective response will normally be provided within two working weeks of the deadline for feedback. - .5 The University should consider and respond to the document, addressing the concerns within the students' feedback.
 The University's detailed response to that feedback should be made available to the Guild and the affected students within a month of submission and demonstrate that concerns have been taken into account in subsequent plans wherever possible. - .6 The University will endeavour to ensure that the consultation process does not fall entirely within a period of student vacation from the University; only under exceptional circumstances would this occur, and the University would advise the Guild of the reasons for this. - .7 After final proposals are confirmed and approved, engagement with students should continue during any implementation stage.